 Milk Paint the Chair

 Do you ever get stumped by what colour to paint your furniture finds?
-In the case of a chair makeover, I think the easiest way to find a colour is to take inspiration from the fabric.
+In the case of a chair makeover, I think the easiest way to find a colour is to take inspiration from the fabric!
 In this case, either the green or golden yellow will look great.

 Since green is my favourite colour, I’m going with that!
 Mix equal parts milk paint powder to water and mix until combined.

 Since I’m not painting the harp detail, I tape along the edges with painters tape, and wrap the rest in moisture resistant paper.
+That will prevent accidental paint mishaps on the harp.

 Start with the chair lying down horizontally.
 I like to use a large round brush for applying milk paint; I feel it gives me more control.

 To seal and protect the milk paint, I apply hemp oil.
+There’s a full description on the best way to apply hemp oil on this painted rocking chair.

 Hemp oil brings out the richness of both the natural wood and paint.
+It makes the milk paint buttery soft.
+So I much prefer it over conventional finishes!
+There’s nothing better for an authentic look and feel.

 But until then, if you’ve ever wondered about the different types of upholstery foam, this brand new video from across the pond is excellent: